ITfoxtec/FoxIDs/docs/deployment.md

 After deployment consider to:

 - Place your FoxIDs deployment securely behind a [reverse proxy](reverse-proxy.md).
+- Trust an internal root CA in Kubernetes when internal TLS is terminated and re-issued by a proxy.
+[Kubernetes internal CA](deployment-k8s-internal-ca.md).
 - Improve the password quality by [uploading risk passwords](risk-passwords.md).
 - Configure [monitoring](monitoring.md).
 - [Upload your users](users-upload.md) from a SVC file, with or without a password.